sjumaa93/Computer-Vision-Rock-Paper-Scissors/README.md

 # How it Works

-1. The game counts down from 3.
+1. The user presses 's' to initiate the game
-2. The user shows the camera either 'rock','paper' or 'scissors' to the webcam.
+2. After the countdown user shows the camera either 'rock','paper' or 'scissors' to the webcam.
 3. The computer randomly chooses 'rock', 'paper' or 'scissors'.
 4. A winner is decided for that round.
+5. The results are displayed and the user can press 'n' to continue to the next round
-5. The game is repeated till a winner is decided.
+6. The game is repeated till a winner is decided.
 First to win 3 times wins.